Assistant Professor, English

 I specialize in nineteenth-century literature and culture, critical race theory, feminist and queer theory, and Continental philosophy.
 I have taught in the department of Gender and Women’s Studies at Loyola Marymount University, and the School of Critical Studies at CalArts.
 My current book project, “Thinking Singularity: Gender, Form, and Difference in the Nineteenth-Century,” offers a new account of the nineteenth-century’s liberal-capitalist development of modern subjectivity.
 I use literature to articulate a vocabulary of singularity to identify those kinds of individuation--previously unrecognized--that challenge a structural logic of opposition, binaries, and particulars.
 I further argue that singular subjectivity emerges from forms of relationality that rest on likeness and minimal difference, rather than readily discernible forms of difference.
 Relations premised on likeness reveal the abstracted liberal-capitalist subject’s gendered and racialized disavowals in narrative and poetic modes that crystallized in the nineteenth-century—Lewis Carroll’s Alice books, Christina Rossetti and Charles Baudelaire’s poetry and prose, and Wilkie Collins’ sensation fiction.
 At the same time, I argue that literature has the potential to script new models of selfhood and relationality relevant to the contemporary.
 This project thus engages questions around the consolidation of individualism in the nineteenth century, asking, in particular, what discourses shaped the Victorian conception of an autonomous self, and how literary form enable such conceptions, while also serving as a counter-discourse to them.

-With Alicia Christoff (Amherst College) and Amy Wong (Dominican University of California), I am co-editing a special issue of Victorian Studies (Forthcoming 2020).
-My essays and reviews have appeared in Victorian Literature and Culture, Nineteenth-Century Literature, ASAP Journal, The Los Angeles Review of Books, The New Inquiry, and other publications.
+With Alicia Christoff (Amherst College) and Amy Wong (Dominican University of California), I am co-editing a special issue of Victorian Studies (forthcoming 2020).
+My essays and reviews have appeared or are forthcoming in Victorian Literature and Culture, Syndicate, Nineteenth-Century Literature, ASAP Journal, The Los Angeles Review of Books, The New Inquiry, and other publications.

 PhD, University of California-Los Angeles, 2015